TandyRum1024/gms-bjortfx-filter/README.md

 The effects shown here is originally made for [a post-jam graphical update of my latest game jam entry (click here to take a look)](https://zikbakguru.itch.io/jottel) and it has since been modified to have more controls over the effects.

-This example GameMaker 1 `.gmx` project folder (`retrofilter_example_project.gmx`) contains total of three shaders (plus an extra one for this trippy background effect that you can see in the footage above), for each rendering passes.
+This example GameMaker 1 `.gmx` project folder (`retrofilter_example_project.gmx`) contains total of three shaders (plus an extra one for this trippy background effect that you can see in the GIFs insdie the `/pics` folder), for each rendering passes.

 Using all three shaders will apply the following effects to the image :
 * Shadow mask & scanline effect